jean-roland/LCSF_Doc/index.md

 | `MISSING_NON_OPTIONAL` | `0x04`     | A non optional attribute is missing |
 | `WRONG_DATA_TYPE`      | `0x05`     | Attribute data is of wrong type/size |
 | `UNKNOWN_ERROR`        | `0xFF`     | Unspecified error |

-## LCSF Environment

-The LCSF environment is composed of:
-* [LCSF C Stack](https://github.com/jean-roland/LCSF_C_Stack): A LCSF implementation written in C, aimed at small embedded systems - bare metal friendly, static memory allocation, small footprint <3kB data, ram consumption depends on user parameters (typical 1kB)
-* [LCSF Generator](https://github.com/jean-roland/LCSF_Generator): A C++/Qt graphic tool used to create, edit and deploy LCSF protocols.
-It generates code for the LCSF stack as well as documentation (wiki and markdown format).

-For more information on these projects, check their respective documentation.